These are my most precious family heirlooms:

 Abyss & Apex published “Entries From My Grandmother’s Diary Pertaining to my Father’s Early Inflammation” in Issue 78 (April 1, 2021), written by myself and co-authored by my grandmother, Hazel L. Criley.
-(I think my grandmother would be either tickled or aghast if she knew she would eventually have an entry in the Internet Science Fiction Database.)
+(I think my grandmother would be either tickled or aghast if she knew she would eventually have an entry in the Internet Speculative Fiction Database.)

 The diaries provided a treasure trove of information about my grandmother’s daily life in that late 1930s era, and I found a number of entries that could be edited to some degree or another to document the story of my father’s early onset pyrokinesis.

 The fiery pyrokinecoccus bacterial infections usually don’t take hold until adolescence (to those susceptible to them), so for it to happen to one so young was quite distressing to his parents.
 In the additional entries created for the story I attempted to mimic my grandmother’s diarist style.
 With the abundance of source material it was often possible to find close phrase and punctuation examples for the wholly original entries.